vvrs/iglsynth/docs/source/index.rst

          graph.set_edge_property(name="act", eid=edges[idx], value=idx)

 This defines the graph structure as required.
-Next, create a :class:`Game` object to define a deterministic two-player game that can be passed to a solver.
+Next, create a :class:`Game <iglsynth.game.game.Game>` object to define a deterministic two-player game that can be passed to a solver.

 .. code-block:: python